 The Mazatec people believe that proper singing and preparation of mind and body during the ritual may facilitate the profound healing effects of Salvia.
-This blog post will enlighten you about how Salvia works and its use in psychotherapy.
+This blog post will enlighten you about Salvia divinorum effects and its use in psychotherapy.

 How Does Salvia Work?

 The active component of Salvia is called salvinorin A or SA.
 SA is the most potent natural psychedelic.
-The activity of Salvia, or SA in particular, is associated with kappa opioid receptors.
+Salvia, or SA in particular, affects kappa opioid receptors.

 In the periphery, Salvia inhibits cytokines and leukotrienes associated with inflammatory pathways.
 The active component of Salvia, the SA, works by inducing a rewarding or trance-like effect, however, it does not alter the levels of dopamine and does not produce addictive behavior.